Cover Artist: Ruth Squitieri

 How Can You Be Involved?

 This exciting event allows you to get involved in a variety of activities.
 First, we urge you to interact with the painters; they love the attention!
 Attend the Quick Draw event, the evening paint outs, and the artist painting demonstrations.
 Become a patron and attend the Collector’s Champagne Reception and the Plein Air Grand Finale.
+Click here to register for the Quick Draw or purchase tickets for the Grand Finale.

 But most of all become a collector.
 There is no better way to support the artists and New Smyrna Beach than to buy paintings.
 While the artwork represents a mix of subject matter and styles, all paintings offer a true sense of place and your own meaningful remembrance of our beautiful surroundings.